HaukeBartsch/MagickBox/code/documentation/docs/source/Introduction.rst

 	http://<Host IP>:2813/

-Images can be send to port 11113 using a tool such as OsiriX or storescp (dcmtk toolkit).
+Images can be send to port 11113 using OsiriX or storescu (part of the dcmtk toolkit).

 DCM4CHEE
 ========